 I’m not saying that intermittent fasting improved my strength.
 But it certainly didn’t make it worse.

 Those are the things about intermittent fasting that I like.
 There are also some things I don’t like.

 IF started out as an effective way to free yourself from the various “rules” associated with dieting – eating six small meals a day, avoiding large meals at night, not skipping breakfast – most of which were largely pointless as far as weight loss is concerned.

 However, the same thing is now happening in reverse, with some IF proponents preaching an equally pointless set of rules about what and when you’re supposed to eat.

-You’ll also see a lot of nonsense from “biohackers” getting excited about how fasting raises growth hormone levels by 2000%, as if this is somehow of critical importance when it comes to improving your body composition (it isn’t).
+Google around for information about intermittent fasting results, and you’ll also see a lot of nonsense from “biohackers” getting excited about how fasting raises growth hormone levels by 2000%, as if this is somehow of critical importance when it comes to improving your body composition (it isn’t).

 I’ve also heard of guys cramming the vast majority of their food intake for the day – sometimes in excess of 6000 calories – into a single evening meal.

 IF normally goes hand in hand with a more “flexible” approach to dieting.
 But that doesn’t change the fact that a calorie deficit is still required if you want to lose fat.